Importance of Knowing the Recommended Minimum Bend Radius for Cable

 - Stress tears on the cable jacket

-- Increased resistance of the cable with the meter (a high resistance rating can indicate a previously damaged cable)
+- Increased resistance of the cable with the meter (a high resistance rating can indicate damage).

 The important factor to remember is that the purpose of minimum bend radius is to protect the cable so that it does not become damaged.
 For questions, please contact Customer Service at Interpower.